SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctapowershell.md

 ## Administration through SharePoint PowerShell

-Consuming tenant admin can manage SharePoint Embedded applications with PowerShell commands using SharePoint Online Management Shell.
-To get started using PowerShell to manage SharePoint Embedded, you have to install the SharePoint Online Management Shell and connect to SharePoint Online.
-Make sure you have the latest version of PowerShell installed.
+Consuming tenant admin can manage SharePoint Embedded applications with PowerShell commands using [SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).
+To get started using PowerShell to manage SharePoint Embedded, you have to install the [SharePoint Online Management Shell](https://www.microsoft.com/download/details.aspx?id=35588) and [connect to SharePoint Online](/powershell/module/sharepoint-online/connect-sposervice).

+> [!IMPORTANT]
+> You must use the latest version of SharePoint PowerShell to use container administration cmdlets.
  ## Application Administration

 With PowerShell cmdlets, tenant admin can get a list of SharePoint Embedded applications registered in their Microsoft 365 tenancy.
 They can also view all the applications that have "read" and/or "write" access and the level of access to these SharePoint Embedded applications.